bzollern/bzollern.github.io/_posts/2025-01-22-2025-MIT-Mystery-Hunt.md

 When I woke up, a third person was offering hints.
 Another back-and-forth, and I finally had a reason why we didn't have an answerlist that fit.

 Because it was the wrong answerlist.
-Most of the answers were AKAs.
+Most of the answers were AKAs, and their *other* names fit the new shells.

 I had noticed the property for some of them (having looked at Samgaksan when Adam's message came blaring over the radio) but assumed the meta constructors needed the weird letters for extraction (reasoning that if they needed the semantics, they would just use the Wikipedia title).
-By the time the metas actually came around, I had forgotten it.
+By the time the metas actually came around, I had forgotten this, and I didn't really work on those metas enough at the time to devote headspace to the idea.

 I took the opportunity to confirm that, yes, there were 9 letter-slots in both Oversight and Grand Illusion, and found a bunch of the alternate names.

+It's crazy (positive) that they made this work.
+But it's also crazy (negative) that they didn't really leave breadcrumbs on that particular trail.

 </details>

 By now, though, it was 10:30, which meant A. wrap-up was imminent and B. the group had to check out of the AirBnB.
 This would have to wait for afterwards.
 Meant no finishing, but I wasn't expecting that at this point.

-I sent a message to the chat for what was almost certainly the last major idea needed to solve the puzzle and headed off—first to Flour, then to the wrap-up room[^wrapup], then just outside the wrap-up room to hang out with people, then showing some people on my team to the rhythm game room in the basement of Walker Memorial.
-After saying my goodbyes, a stopover at the wrap-up room again to grab my umbrella, then a 20-minute long trek back to the dorm.
+I sent a message to the chat for what was almost certainly the last major idea needed to solve the puzzle and headed off—first to Flour (where at least one person congratulated me for supposedly winning the hunt), then to the wrap-up room[^wrapup], then just outside the wrap-up room to hang out with people, then showing some people on my team to the rhythm game room in the basement of Walker Memorial.
+After saying my goodbyes, a stopover at the wrap-up room again to grab my umbrella (and having to decline another congratudolences from D&M), then a 20-minute long trek back to the dorm.

 When I got back, the group had gotten some much clearer images, re-solved the Mark, and was now working on the Oversight.
 I jumped in to close it out with Grand Illusion, and the final answer.